 Creating and sending invoices is crucial for many business owners and freelancers.
 By generating invoices right in WordPress, you can save time and money and get paid faster.

-In this article, we’ll show you how to create invoices for clients in WordPress, step by step.
+In this article, we will show you how to create invoices for clients in WordPress, step by step.

 Why Create Invoices for Clients in WordPress?

-When you’re a freelancer or small business owner, using the right WordPress invoicing solution can make your life a lot simpler while making it easier to get paid.
+When you are a freelancer or small business owner, using the right WordPress invoicing system can make your life a lot simpler while making it easier to get paid.

 The easiest and most professional accounting tool for freelancers and small business owners is FreshBooks.
 It’s an accounting tool designed for non-accountants and is one of our top invoice plugins for WordPress.

 Although it’s not directly built into your WordPress website, using a third-party tool makes it easy to invoice clients, manage finances and accounts, and receive payments all in one place.

 There’s a 30-day free trial, so you can test the tool and see if it’s right for your needs.
 Pro plans currently start for as low as $6 per month.

 Signing up for an account is very easy.
 First, go to the FreshBooks website and click the ‘Create Your First Invoice’ button.

 This brings you to the account sign-up page.